argoproj/argo-events/docs/eventsources/setup/bitbucket.md

 > **_NOTE:_** In this setup, we will use the basic auth strategy together with [App password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) (there is also support for [OAuth](https://support.atlassian.com/bitbucket-cloud/docs/use-oauth-on-bitbucket-cloud/)).

 1. Create an App password if you don't have one.
 Follow [instructions](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) to create a new Bitbucket App password.
-   Grant it the `Webhooks - Read and Write` permissions.
+   Grant it the `Webhooks - Read and Write` permissions as well as any permissions that applies to the events that the webhook subscribes to (e.g. if you're using the [example event-source yaml file](https://github.com/argoproj/argo-events/blob/master/examples/event-sources/bitbucket.yaml) which subscribes to `repo:push` then you would also need to grant the `Repositories - Read` permission).

 1. Base64 encode your App password and your Bitbucket username.